Stetchy0/ProjectPentalogy/Characters/Bunny.md

   - gay
   - synthetic-Nymph
 ---
-Noah, or General Bunny of the [[Black Crusaders]], contains the [[synthetic nymph]] of a rabbit.
+Noah, or General Bunny of the [[Black Crusaders]], contains the [[Synthetic Nymph]] of a rabbit.
 As the youngest and newest general, he is notoriously rude, sadistic, violent, and a raging misogynist.
 He was born in [[Farther Earth|farther earth]].
 He is introduced in [[Part 0.15 - Death Inspired Dog]].

 He earned his position partly because the general he looks up to, [[Fox]], put in a good word for him.